eTextile/eTextile-Synthetizer/Firmware/README.md

 ## Easy step-by-step User Guide
 1. Poweirng the **eTextile-MIDI-interface**:
-    - Use the included power cable with a **common 5V USB power supplie**
+    - Use the included power cable with a **common 5V USB power supply**
     - Or use the same cable to plug the interface to your laptop USB port
 2. For data communication between the eTextile-MIDI-interface and the web app or music software:
     - use both cables: the power cable and the Micro USB cable (Type B)